Vyacheslav Bohuslayev: Politics

 In the 2012 Ukrainian parliamentary election, he was re-elected into the Verkhovna Rada after winning the Ukraine's 77th electoral district, located in Zaporizhzhia Oblast, for the Party of Regions.

 In the 2014 Ukrainian parliamentary election, Boguslayev was again re-elected after again winning a constituency seat in Zaporizhzhia; this time as an independent candidate.
 In the 2019 Ukrainian parliamentary election, he lost his seat in this constituency to Servant of the People member Serhiy Shtepa.

 Personal life and family

 Vyacheslav Boguslayev is married with one son.
 His wife, Elena Boguslayeva (born 1946), is now retired, and worked as a teacher.
 His son Oleksandr Vyacheslavovich (born 2 August 1978) was a chief engineer at JSC "Motor Sich," Deputy of Zaporizhzhia City Council.

+From 2009 to 2018, Bohuslayev and his son Oleksandr purchased at least 19 properties in Dubai for $15 million.
+In 2019, the family began selling off these assets.
+By 2024, they only owned five Dubai properties.